-The scheme takes water from the Waitaki River, pumps it from Borton’s Pond (at the intake of the Lower Waitaki Irrigation Scheme) into a canal, and then a second pump station lifts the water to a Head Pond.
-From the Head Pond, a gravity line takes approximately two thirds of the 4 cumecs available down into the Waiareka Valley.
-A major attraction of this scheme is that the water is delivered under pressure to most farms and in almost every case there is no further pumping needed on the farms.
+The North Otago Irrigation Company (NOIC) scheme takes water from the Waitaki River, pumps it from Borton’s Pond (at the intake of the Lower Waitaki Irrigation Scheme) into a canal, and then a second pump station lifts the water to a Head Pond.
+From the Head Pond, a gravity line takes water into the Waiareka and Kakanui Valleys, with the scheme extending as far south as Herbert.
+Across the command area water is distributed to farmers via a total of 20 branch lines and 12 booster stations.
+A major attraction of the scheme is that the water is delivered on demand and under pressure to the farm boundary, and in almost every case no further on-farm pumping is required.

-Delivery to Farmers Properties
+Delivery to Farmer's Properties

-Pump Station 1 Adjacent to State Highway 83
+Pump Station 1

-Substation at Pump Station 1 Site
+Substation at Pump Station 1

 Water Transfer to the Head Pond